Women’s experience of third and fourth degree perineal tears

 Third and fourth degree tears have the potential for long term, or even lifelong impact on women’s wellbeing, including both physical and psychological morbidities.

 Women’s stories provide a powerful insight into why it is essential that we strive to minimise this harm in the future.
-The teams involved in the Collaborative have had the opportunity to hear from women about their experience of having a third or fourth degree tears.
 The stories below bring focus to the core issue of helping create change – reducing third and fourth degree perineal tears.